ept/blog/drafts/accounting.md

 See what I've done here?
 I've just made up a new node, generically called it "sales", and added the actual $5,000 sales as a transaction from this "sales" account to the customer accounts.
-Your actual bank account balance hasn't changed at all.
+Adding this extra node hasn't changed your bank balance.

 This makes sense when you think about the intuitive meaning of the balances.
-When you write it like this, the balance of each customer's account is the amount they owe you: customer 1 has fully paid up (their incoming and outgoing transactions add up to the same), so their balance is zero; customer 2 has contractually agreed to give you $5,000, but has so far only given you half of that, so their balance is $2,500.
+The balance of each customer's account is the amount they owe you: customer 1 has fully paid up (their incoming and outgoing transactions add up to the same), so their balance is zero; customer 2 has contractually agreed to give you $5,000, but has so far only given you half of that, so their balance is $2,500.